Back to Blog

 Cons:

-• Can get expensive with heavy serverless usage
+• Can get expensive with heavy serverless function usage at scale

 Performance Comparison